couchbase/couchbase-lite-android/README.md

 Where ${latest_version} should be replaced by something that looks like `1.0.3`.
 To find the latest version, check our [Maven Repo](http://files.couchbase.com/maven2/com/couchbase/lite/couchbase-lite-java-core/) directly and look for the latest version, ignoring anything that has a dash after it.
 (Eg, ignore items like `1.0.3-239` because they aren't official releases).

-### How to use Couchbase Lite latest master branch version
+### Using Couchbase Lite latest master branch version

 Maven repo URL: `http://files.couchbase.com/maven2/`